AleksaZatezalo/seg-scanner/README.md

 [![Watch the video](https://img.youtube.com/vi/ouvqTP3RajU/maxresdefault.jpg)](https://youtu.be/ouvqTP3RajU)

 ### Additional Technical Details
-The seg-scanner package is an asyncronus and thread port scanner that takes an IP range, and a list of ports.
+The seg-scanner package is an asynchronous and multi-threaded port scanner that takes an IP range, and a list of ports.
 It opens a socket and attempts to connect to every port in the list of ports for each IP in the IP range.
 It returns a list of open ports to standard output.
-A request to a specific port on a specific IP is made asyncronusly.
-When scanning a subnet, multiple threads are spawned with each thread making asyncronus reguests for a corresponding IP.
+A request to a specific port on a specific IP is made asynchronously.
+When scanning a subnet, multiple threads are spawned with each thread making asynchronous request for a corresponding IP.
 This package is made to support both UDP and TCP port scanning.

 More details on port scanning and it's inner workings along with an in-depth description for the diagram below can be found [here](https://www.paloaltonetworks.com/cyberpedia/what-is-a-port-scan).